hanley6/IMUSensorModels/README.md

 P. Petkov and T. Slavov.
 "Stochastic Modeling of MEMS Inertial Sensors."
 Cybernetics and Information Technologies.
 Vol. 10.
 No. 2. pp. 31-40.
 2010.

+We also include in both our Matlab and C++ code, options to use the IMU model described in the ETH Zurich ASL Kalibr package (https://github.com/ethz-asl/kalibr/wiki).

 Important Folders: